-It is close to the limits of this website to give you an in-depth medical view of the Endocrine system and its hormones, mainly because the system influences almost every cell, organ and function of our bodies, and there is only one of me plus, the endocrine system covers so much information possibly eight or ten pages (just to outline).
-Other parts of my website would suffer while I gathered, researched, checked for miss information against my course work and other sources, digested, and regurgitated and produced my own information draft on each subject and that’s before it gets to be on the website.
-However, it is possible to give an overview of the collection of glands and released hormones that make up the endocrine system.
+It is close to the limits of this website to give you an in-depth medical view of the Endocrine system and its hormones, mainly because the system influences almost every cell, organ, and function of our bodies, and there is only one of me plus, the endocrine system covers so much information possibly eight or ten pages (just to outline).
+Other parts of my website would suffer while I gathered, researched, checked for miss information against my coursework and other sources, digested, and regurgitated and produced my own information draft on each subject and that’s before it gets to be on the website.
+However, it is possible to give an overview of the collection of glands and release hormones that make up the endocrine system.
 If you want to know more then I would recommend Kids health.com there you will find a much more in-depth look at the Endocrine system.
 You can read up on the hypothalamic and pituitary hormones as well as others, and it is not in medical jargon.

-So what does it do… In a nut shell ….
-Well it is instrumental in regulating mood, growth and development, tissue function, and metabolism, including the sexual function and reproductive processes.
+So what does it do… In a nutshell ….
+Well, it is instrumental in regulating mood, growth and development, tissue function, and metabolism, including the sexual function and reproductive processes.
 Like I said almost the whole body.

 Very much like the nervous system which sends electrical messages to control and coordinate the body, the endocrine system has and does a similar job, but uses chemicals to ‘communicate’.

-These particular chemical messengers are known as hormones, (unlike the nervous system which sends its messages via nerve cells) and at the end of each nerve cell a chemical substance called a neurotransmitter is released.
+These particular chemical messengers are known as hormones, (unlike the nervous system which sends its messages via nerve cells) and at the end of each nerve cell, a chemical substance called a neurotransmitter is released.
 This chemical carries the nerve cell signal between cell ends.
 The endocrines system hormones transfer information and instructions from one set of cells to another using our blood vessels to do their job.

 These chemical messenger hormones travel our blood vessels on the way they pick up special proteins which bind to some of the hormones.
-The proteins act as carriers, these carriers control the amount of hormone that is available to interact with and affect the target cells, affecting only the cells that had been programmed to receive them, then continue to execute what ever message they received.
+The proteins act as carriers, these carriers control the amount of hormone that is available to interact with and affect the target cells, affecting only the cells that had been programmed to receive them, then continue to execute whatever message they received.

-The level of hormones in our bodies can be influenced by several factors such as: infection, stress, and changes in the balance of fluid and minerals in our blood.
+The level of hormones in our bodies can be influenced by several factors such as infection, stress, and changes in the balance of fluid and minerals in our blood.

 What goes Wrong

 Diseases of the endocrine system are common, including conditions such as diabetes mellitus, thyroid disease, and obesity.
-Endocrine disease is characterized by dysregulated hormone release (a productive pituitary adenoma), inappropriate response to signalling (hypothyroidism), lack of a gland (diabetes mellitus type 1, diminished erythropoies is in chronic renal failure), or structural enlargement in a critical site such as the testis (toxic multinodular goitre).
-Hypofunction of endocrine glands can occur as a result of loss of reserve, hyposecretion, agenesis, atrophy, or active destruction.
+Endocrine disease is characterized by dysregulated hormone release (a productive pituitary adenoma), inappropriate response to signalling (hypothyroidism), lack of a gland (diabetes mellitus type 1, diminished erythropoiesis in chronic renal failure), or structural enlargement in a critical site such as the testis (toxic multinodular goitre).
+Hypofunction of endocrine glands can occur as a result of the loss of reserve, hyposecretion, agenesis, atrophy, or active destruction.
 Hyperfunction can occur as a result of hypersecretion, loss of suppression, hyperplastic or neoplastic change, or hyperstimulation.

 congenital in origin, while others may be caused by autoimmune disease, which would include some forms of diabetes mellitus, malignant or benign tumours, injury, or certain drugs.